thepante/subscriddit/README.md

 ---

 ### Use with IFTTT
-You can get notifications outside your computer, sending it trhough IFTTT.
+You can get notifications outside your computer, sending it through IFTTT.

 For example to get the new comments in Telegram.